Matilda Charlotte Houstoun: Zoe's Brand

 Zoe's Brand is an escapist fantasy sentimental novel.
 The female protagonist, Zoe "Cherie" Gordon is the daughter of a Louisiana plantation owner, with numerous Prince Charming-type love interests.
 Male characters are notable for being viewed through the female gaze of Zoe, rarely developing as characters beyond their gentlemanly behaviour.

 With the Antebellum South as a backdrop, Zoe's was written based on Houstoun's time in Texas in 1843, written with strong tones of anti-slavery, and pious Christianity seen in Mercy.
 Although never translated, her work was sought after by the editor of the Revue Contemporaine to be published in French.

 Cyril Blount

 Cyril Blount was a sentimental novel Houstoun had written in response to the bankruptcy and settlement acts by Richard Bethell, whereby 1864 a large number of 'gentlemen' had become declared bankruptcy on a change in the law in 1861 which became the Land Registry Act 1862.
 The novel's protagonist Cyril, is acquainted with a woman, Maudie.
 She is to marry Captain Henslow, who has married into the same family twice, but Maudie does not wish to marry Henslow.
 Maudie's mother however has approved of the arrangement.
-The plot is said to be 'highly flavoured with rascality', inclurding a 'murder plot' and inheritance themes.
+The plot is said to be 'highly flavoured with rascality', including a 'murder plot' and inheritance themes.